 Try to be as brief as possible in your response.
 Write only what is important and suffices the purpose of the email.
-If you have to write emails to any colleague or friend, you can use a medium like skype for a quick question or you can use tools like slack, trello to manage projects across colleague.
-The less time you take to reply to emails which require less attention, the more time you will have to write a response to emails which requires a detailed response and ample amount of time.
+If you have to write emails to any colleague or friend, you can use a medium like skype for a quick question or tools like slack, Trello to manage projects across colleagues.
+The less time you take to reply to emails that require less attention, the more time you will have to write a response to emails that requires a detailed response and ample amount of time.

-This is a tool which I came across a few days ago.
+This is a tool that I came across a few days ago.
 Sortd is a smart skin organizer which helps you to create different lists for different types of emails.
-You can have a list like To Do, Follow up, Deals etc and simply drop emails according to their category.
+You can have a list like To Do, Follow up, Deals, etc and simply drop emails according to their category.

 Unsubscribe from all the unwanted emails.
-Maybe you have subscribed to few newsletters, e-commerce sites, blogs, ebooks which are not useful to you, just unsubscribe it.
-You can use unsubscribe Gmail which is a free script.
+Maybe you have subscribed to few newsletters, e-commerce sites, blogs, and ebooks that are not useful to you, just unsubscribe from it.
+You can use unsubscribe Gmail, which is a free script.
 You can link with your Gmail account and get rid of all the emails which are not useful for you.
 Declutter your inbox and be stress-free.

 Go to settings and activate keyboard shortcuts.
 Once you have activated it, you can use the shortcuts.
 Some of them are

 - Reply all, press ‘a’

 - Jump to newer mail, press ‘k’